PANTHEONtech/sonic-platform-vpp/docs/guides/setup_sonic_vpp.md

 #### Solution
 1. **Adjust CPU cores for make jobs**:
-   - Go to the workspace/scripts directory, we'll need the `manage_cores.sh` script:
+   - Depending on which build you do, go into the respective project folder (dev or sonic-platform-vpp), we'll need the `manage_cores.sh` script:
         ```sh
-        cd $HOME/workspace/scripts
+        cd $HOME/workspace/dev/docs/guides/scripts
         ```
-   - Edit the FILE_PATH variable inside the script to match the project path you are building right now
    - Run the script to limit CPU cores used during building process (4-6 is recommended):
         ```sh
+        chmod +x manage_cores.sh
         ./manage_cores.sh --make-jobs <number_of_cores>
         ```
    - To revert changes back to default value (using all the available CPU cores):